Austin Bisnow: Writer and producer

-Bisnow has two additional #1s on the Billboard charts for his work as a writer and producer on the Jon Batiste & Stay Human single, “Express Yourself” and on the Nickelodeon Boy Band, Big Time Rush single, “Like Nobody’s Around", which saw its music video premiere on Vevo during the 2013 Kids' Choice Awards.
+Bisnow is a writer and producer on Jon Batiste's single, “Express Yourself” from the album Social Music, which reached No. 1 on Billboard's Jazz chart.

-According to Vanity Fair, Batiste & Stay Human's "stirring" performance of "Express Yourself" on The Colbert Report in 2014 was cited as a factor in Colbert's decision to name Batiste as the bandleader on his new iteration of The Late Show.
+Bisnow is also credited as a writer and producer Big Time Rush's, “Like Nobody’s Around," which reached No. 1 on Billboard's Kid Digital Song Sales chart.

-In 2015, Bisnow co-wrote a song for the K-pop group, Beast which reached No. 1 on Japan’s Oricon Singles Chart (Japan's equivalent to US Billboard Hot 100).
+In 2015, Bisnow co-wrote "Can't Wait To Love You" for the K-pop group, Beast which reached No. 1 on Japan’s Oricon Singles Chart.

-Later that year, he also co-wrote the lead single "I Love It When You Cry (Moxoki)" off Steve Aoki's 2015 release, Neon Future II.
+Later that year, he also co-wrote the lead single "I Love It When You Cry (Moxoki)" featuring Moxie Raia off Steve Aoki's 2015 release, Neon Future II.

 Bisnow is credited as co-writer and featured vocalist on Paul Oakenfold’s single “Who Do You Love.”

+As a writer and producer, Bisnow has also collaborated with artists including Akon, Aloe Blacc, Diplo, will.i.am, Cody Simpson, and Benny Blanco.

-As an instrumentalist, Bisnow played rhodes piano on the Billboard No. 1 (US Mainstream Top 40) Gym Class Heroes’ “Stereo Hearts" feat.
-Adam Levine” and organ on Cisco Adler’s “Classic” as well as the remix featuring Sammy Adams.
+As an instrumentalist, Bisnow played Rhodes piano on the Billboard No. 1 (US Mainstream Top 40) Gym Class Heroes’ “Stereo Hearts" feat.
+Adam Levine”, and organ on Cisco Adler’s “Classic” along with the remix featuring Sammy Adams.

 Get Well Soon Tour

 In 2011, Bisnow teamed up with Grammy Award-winning producer Benny Blanco to create the non-profit Get Well Soon Tour, which aims to bring joy to children in hospitals through surprise visits from superstar musicians around the US.
 Since their first visit with Justin Bieber on Valentine's Day, 2011, the “tour” has brought artists like Bruno Mars, Pitbull, Britney Spears, John Legend, Selena Gomez, Diplo, Robin Thicke, FUN., and Maroon 5.
-In 2013, Get Well Soon Tour got several patients backstage access at The Grammys to meet The Black Keys, B.O.B. and Miranda Lambert.